-With Channels DVR Server, you can add your own custom channels from any kind of streaming source.
+With Channels DVR Server, you can add your own channels to your TV lineup and guide from any kind of streaming source.

-Create custom channels from your IP Cameras, online webcams, or any other streaming sources that provide MPEG-TS or HLS streams.
+Create channels for your IP Cameras, online webcams, or any other streaming sources that provide MPEG-TS or HLS streams.
 Import channels from your SAT>IP equipment, TVHeadend, or other software that publish M3U playlists and provide streams.

-Utilizing M3U playlists, you can feed Channels your own special streaming channels.
-You can do this with a URL to an M3U list, or by pasting the raw playlist text directly into Channels DVR Server.
+Utilizing M3U playlists for streams and XMLTV for EPG guide data, both industry standards, you can feed Channels your own special streaming channels.
+You can do this with a URL to an M3U playlist, or by pasting the raw playlist text directly into Channels DVR Server.

 Full Customization for Channels

-M3U playlists are limited to 500 channels.
-We do not support illegal IPTV sources.
+M3U playlists are limited to 750 channels.
+While they can probably work, we do not provide technical support for large IPTV sources.
 Custom Channels are for streams you have legal access to.

 Supported Streaming Formats